syiifahusna/eventhall/README.md

 # eventhall
-a system that manage event hall
+a system that allow user to make hall reservation and admin to manage the system